-The American Association on Health and Disability (AAHD) is a cross-disability national non-profit 501(c)(3) organization committed to promoting health and wellness initiatives for children and adults with disabilities through policy, research, education and dissemination.
+The American Association on Health and Disability (AAHD) is a cross-disability national non-profit 501(c)(3) organization dedicated to ensuring health equity for children and adults with disabilities through policy, research, education and dissemination.

 AAHD is the only national organization specifically dedicated to integrating public health and disability into the overall public health agenda.

-AAHD strives to advance theory, knowledge and practice in reducing health disparities in children and adults with disabilities and to advance community inclusion and and full accessibility.
+AAHD strives to advance theory, knowledge and practice in reducing health disparities and achieving health equity in children and adults with disabilities and advancing community inclusion and and full accessibility.

 AAHD’s members are composed of disability researchers, health care professionals, public health professionals, policy analysts, disability organizations, health departments, people with disabilities, caregivers, family members, and interested members of the general public.

 What Does AAHD Do?

 - AAHD represents people with disabilities in significant national activities related to health and disability, disability policy, disability research and disability services.

 - AAHD partners with health care and disability organizations, academic and research institutions and federal agencies to advance health equity in people with disabilities..

-- AAHD disseminates current scientific, programmatic and policy information on disability and health for people with disabilities through AAHD website, listserves, newsletters, webinars, Facebook, Twitter and other social media platforms.
+- AAHD disseminates current scientific, programmatic and policy information on disability and health for people with disabilities through AAHD website, listserves, newsletters, webinars, Facebook, Twitter, Instagram, YouTube and other social media platforms.

 - AAHD provides technical assistance to federal agencies, non-profits and academic institutions.

 - AAHD advocates and supports programs that improve the lives of people with disabilities at the national level, state and community level.